 Please also see the general information on Illumina sequencing as well as the comprehensive Sample/Library Requirements Table.

-Library Requirements For Illumina Sequencing
+Library Requirements for Illumina & AVITI Sequencing

-The standard requirements for Illumina library submission are at least 15 ul volume at a concentration of 5 nM (e.g., 1.6 ng/ul given a 500 bp library).
-More volume and/or higher concentration is welcome.
+The standard requirements for Illumina library submission are at least 15 ul volume at a concentration of 5 nM (e.g., 1.6 ng/ul given a 500 bp library) and 30 ul library at 16 nM concentration for the AVITI.
+More volume and/or higher concentrations are welcome.
 If required, 20 ul of custom sequencing primers need to be submitted together with the libraries at a concentration of 100 uM each.
-Depending on platform, we can work with less library (down to 1 nM for MiSeq), but the quantification becomes less reproducible, the library becomes less stable, and relatively larger amounts of library DNA stick to the sides of the storage tube.
-Lower sequencing yield is the likely outcome for library concentrations 1 nM or less, and we cannot guarantee the data quantity or quality for such libraries.
-The best buffer to store and submit libraries is 10 mM Tris/0.01% Tween-20 ph=8.0 or 8.4, but EB buffer is also acceptable.
-Please use 1.5 ml low-bind tubes (e.g. Eppdendorf LoBind).
+We can work with less library (down to 1 nM) for the MiSeq.
+Please note, we cannot guarantee the data quantity or quality for such low-concentration libraries as quantification becomes less reproducible, libraries become less stable, and relatively larger amounts of library DNA do stick to the sides of the storage tube.
+The best buffer to store and submit libraries is EBT (10 mM Tris/0.01% Tween-20 pH=8.0 or 8.4), but EB buffer is also acceptable.
+Please use 1.5 ml low-bind tubes (e.g. Eppendorf LoBind).
 If you do not provide a Bioanalyzer trace (or equivalent) of your library, we will run the Bioanalyzer for a fee.
 Please note, the DNA insert size(s) should not exceed 700 bp and most Illumina adapters add about 120 bases to the fragment length as observed on the Bioanalyzer.
-When submitting your libraries for sequencing, please use our Illumina Sequencing Submission Form (hard copy with samples, and email to dnatech@ucdavis.edu), provide the Bioanalyzer profile, library prep methods, and index sequences used.
-We will measure the quantity of your libraries using real-time PCR (included in the sequencing price).
+When submitting your libraries for sequencing, please use our Illumina/AVITI Sequencing Submission Form (hard copy with samples, and email to dnatech@ucdavis.edu), provide the Bioanalyzer profile, library prep methods, and index sequences used.
+We will measure the concentration of your libraries using real-time PCR (included in the sequencing price).

 Demultiplexing is included with our sequencing services, however, please ensure your sample IDs and barcodes are unique; we are now implementing additional labor charges for re-demultiplexing because of incorrect submission info, duplicate sample names, wrong barcodes given, reverse complements given in error, etc.

-Library Pooling Service – We offer the pooling of sequencing libraries for a small fee.
+Library Pooling Service – We offer the pooling of sequencing libraries for a fee.
 Prerequisites for the pooling of customer libraries are:

 - all libraries were generated using the same protocol and are PCR amplified